slevithan/regex/README.md

 ## 🦾 New regex syntax

 Historically, JavaScript regexes were not as powerful or readable as other major regex flavors like PCRE, Perl, C++, Java, .NET, Python, and Ruby.
 With recent advancements and the `regex` package, those days are over.
 Modern JavaScript regexes have [significantly improved](https://github.com/slevithan/awesome-regex#javascript-regex-evolution) (adding lookbehind, named capture, Unicode properties, character class subtraction and intersection, etc.).
-The `regex` package, with its extended syntax and implicit flags, adds key remaining pieces needed to stand alongside or surpass other major flavors.
+The `regex` package, with its extended syntax and implicit flags, adds the key remaining pieces needed to stand alongside or surpass other major flavors.

 ### Atomic groups